Report Data FAQs

 - Ensure that there was activity in the date range that you’ve selected, for the user/printer/account that you’re reporting on

-If you’re still seeing issues, then you can always email us at firstname.lastname@example.org .
+If you’re still seeing issues, then you can always chat with us over at support.papercut.com .
 We’ll be forever grateful if you also include a description of the issue that you’re seeing, with as much ‘supporting information’ about the issue as possible.
 E.g. if you’re seeing issues with a particular printer summary report, as well as sending that report, can you also send the printer logs report for that same printer, with the exact same date range?
 If you’re seeing issues with a particular user appearing in a report, can you send the reports, as well as a screenshot of the User details page, showing the creation date?

 Yes, you can reset the counters only, by following the information on the Reset User Counters page.
 That will reset only the page counters for the users, for example on the Users tab in the PaperCut Admin Console.

 You can also reset the Print Statistics totals and other stats mentioned in the dashboard of PaperCut by following the instructions on the Editing Page Counts page.

 If you want to reset all printing history, including all transaction logs and print job logs, then you can use the delete-old-logs command as detailed on the Database Tools page.
 Definitely worth taking a Database Backup before doing this, in case you decide to revert the change.

 10. The department and office reports are not recording the departmental (or office) history correctly, what gives?

 ‘Department’ and ‘Office’ are two special user values in PaperCut - in that they keep a track of the history of movement of users between different departments or offices.
 This is explained more in the Department/Office History section of the manual.